(Updated April 2020)

 Now just climb up the old, narrow alleys of the Treppenviertel, the stairs quarter.
-You’ll immediately realize where this picturesque part of Hamburg has its name from.
+Consequently, you’ll immediately realize where this picturesque part of Hamburg has its name from.

 Once uphill, try to catch your breath, enjoy the view of the peaceful river rolling towards the northern sea – and then turn east and walk about 1.5 km / 1 mi down the Elbchaussee to the Hirschpark, since now we are getting to another great asset Hamburg has to offer, the…

 Parks, Gardens, and Woods

 Everybody will notice that Hamburg is an extremely green city.
 Most streets are tree-lined and there are little parks and meadows in every neighborhood.
 As a matter of fact, 71 percent of the city’s area has some sort of vegetation to it.
 Therefore, I point out only the city’s biggest green patches which are

 The Hirschpark, the deer park, is as I mentioned above, located at Hamburg’s richie-rich neighborhood Blankenese.